Acupuncture and Osteoarthritis

 Western medicine doesn’t recognize the concepts of qi and meridians.
 However, a solid body of scientific evidence suggests alternate explanations for why acupuncture might provide pain relief.

 But do all these biochemical changes relieve sore, stiff joints?
-A 2004 study by Dr. Berman and his colleagues found that after 26 weeks, patients receiving real acupuncture felt significantly less pain and functioned better (as measured by how far they could walk in six minutes) than their counterparts who received fake acupuncture.
+A 2004 study by Dr. Berman and his colleagues found that after 26 weeks, patients receiving real acupuncture felt significantly less pain and functioned better (as measured by how far they could walk in six minutes) than their counterparts who received sham acupuncture.

 Not For Everyone

-If you decide to try acupuncture, ask your doctor for a referral or check with an organization such as the American Academy of Medical Acupuncture (www.medicalacupuncture.org).
-Find out if a practitioner is licensed and ask what type of acupuncture he or she practices.
+If you decide to try acupuncture, ask your doctor for a referral or check with an organization such as the The National Certification Commission for Acupuncture.
+Find out if the practitioner is licensed and ask what type of acupuncture he or she practices.
 Some health insurance plans cover the cost of acupuncture.
 If it isn’t covered under your plan, expect to pay anywhere from $75 to $200 per session.